The idea of a national arts centre for Singapore was conceived.

 [Esplanade] is a name beloved of all Singaporeans, for it conjures in the mind respite from the day's exertions, tropical sea breezes, the aroma of satay, glittering harbour lights, romance beneath the stars.
 Former Minister for Information and the Arts George Yeo, 1994, when the name of the centre was revealed.

 The Vision 1999 plan for Singapore announced the intention to build a national arts centre.

 First design brief was formulated with input from the arts community.

-The Advisory Council of Culture and the Arts, chaired by then Second Deputy Prime Minister Ong Teng Cheong, released its report that contained important recommendations for the arts in Singapore.
+The Advisory Council on Culture and the Arts, chaired by then Second Deputy Prime Minister Ong Teng Cheong, released its report that contained important recommendations for the arts in Singapore.
 It called for the creation of various arts institutions, among which was a "world-class performing arts centre".
-A steering committee was set up and chaired by late President Ong Teng Cheong.
-When Mr Ong Teng Cheong was elected as President in 1993, then Minister for Information and the Arts George Yeo took over as Chairman.
+A steering committee was set up and chaired by Deputy Prime Minister Ong Teng Cheong and when he was elected as President in 1993, then Minister for Information and the Arts George Yeo took over as Chairman.

 The first public exhibition of the architectural plans was held, titled "Taking Shape".
 The arts centre was named Esplanade – Theatres on the Bay.

 The Esplanade project was redesigned in phases: Phase 1 comprised the Theatre, Concert Hall, studios, rehearsal and commercial spaces.
 Medium-sized theatres were to be built in Phase 2.